GLombardiDev/PMML-Final-Project/README.md

 ## Project Assignment

-The original project assignment can be found in `project_assignment.pdf`.
+The original project assignment can be found in `project_assignment.pdf` (the web links to the datasets have been removed from this document due to data usage restrictions).